Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ jupyter notebook

-###  Getting the files Ready
+###  Step 2: Getting the files Ready
 Copy all the files from DNN based ECG classification implementation as seen [here](https://github.com/Bibek-Poudel/DNN_ECG_Implementation).This contains the victim model as well as all the files from preciction made by that model.
 Make a copy of the file revised_label.csv and rename it to REFERENCE-v3.csv

-Copy the 9 files named below (from this repository), these are associated with Type I attack (explained in the next section):
+ECGAdv internally uses Cleverhans [Library](https://github.com/tensorflow/cleverhans).
+Type I attack is contained in the 9 files given below.
+Copy them,(from this repository.
+Each file is based on some metric to measure distance between adversarial and real ECG signal (explained in next section):

   - cloud_eval_l2.py, myattacks_l2.py, myattacks_tf_l2.py: For L2 metric